 The main theme of our story is arguably, “Appearances can be deceiving.”
 You never know what’s going on, underneath, and we see this in just about every character journey in our drama world.

-From our VIP Management Team members, to the rich and powerful VP Park, to the VIP customers themselves, every single one of them is hiding some kind of blemish in their lives.
+From our VIP Management Team members, to the rich and powerful VP Ha, to the VIP customers themselves, every single one of them is hiding some kind of blemish in their lives.

 The idea of not truly knowing a person, even though you think you do.